-- 1. Every bill must receive three readings before its passage, unless, in case of emergency, this rule is suspended by a two-thirds vote of the Senate. - 2.
+- 1. Every bill must receive three readings before its passage, unless, in case of emergency, this rule is suspended by a two-thirds vote of the Senate.
+The reading of a bill is by number, sponsor and summary. - 2.
 The first reading of a bill is for information, and if there is opposition to the bill, the question must be, "Shall this bill be rejected?"
 If there is no opposition to the bill, or if the question to reject is defeated, the bill must then take the usual course. - 3.
 No bill may be referred to committee until once read, nor amended until twice read. - 4.
 The third reading of every bill must be by sections.